 Tantra

 The mystical science of tantra stands most relevant in this age, when life spans are short and people do not live till ripe old ages to perform sadhnas earlier rishis used to perform.
 It is the shortest route to liberation in this age.
 Tantric sadhnas yield results there and then.
 Siddhis are granted instantaneously.

-But Tantra is the most misunderstood of all spiritual sciences.
-It is unfortunate that today tantra is connoted to kamasutra and sexual gratification.
-Nothing can be more demeaning and ironical than presenting a Tantric, the master of the senses and physical matter as a slave of the senses and material accomplishments.
+Tantra is the most misunderstood of all spiritual sciences.
+Tantra is a combination of two words, tanauti or expansion and trayati or liberation.
+It is the science of liberation in modern times.
+Unfortunately, today tantra is connoted to kamasutra and sexual gratification.
+Nothing can be more demeaning and ironical than presenting a Tantric, the master of the senses and physical matter, as a slave of the senses and material accomplishments.

 Mantras and Yantras

 Let's try and understand it first with the help of chakras in a human being.
-There are eight chakras in a human being.
+There are seven major chakras in a human being.
 The first one is mooladhar, at the perineum, the base of Sushumna nadi running along your spine.
 It is depicted as a 4 petal lotus flower.
 It has its beej mantra- lum and is associated with the element earth.
 So it has a name, a form and shakti, the energy called Dakini.
 Dakini opens the doorway into the Sushumna nadi, the subtle channel, through which Kundalini Shakti, the serpent power rises to pierce the eight chakras and endows one with knowledge of Tattwas, elements.
-Similarly, the rest of the chakras are attributed to their respective beej mantras, yantras, elements and shakti.
-Tattwa shudddhi abhyasa reveals the subtle aspects of these elements and chakras to the devoted sadhak even in today's age.
+Similarly, the rest of the chakras are attributed to their respective beejmantras, yantras, elements and shakti.
+Tattwa shudddhi abhyasa reveals the subtle aspects of these elements and chakras to the devoted sadhak even in today's age

 The Kiln of Niyam

 Tantra requires strict discipline and adherence to time/niyam.
 For specific objectives, there are a specific number of chants, specific times of the day and a correct pronunciation.
 Tantra is very systematic and follows a specific rhythm.
 One has to maintain a specific posture, generally Siddhasana or Padmasana.
 Even the place of the sadhna is very specific; there are certain sadhnas which cannot be performed at home, or in domestic environments.
-For example, a specific sadhna is only to be performed at shamshaan (cremation grounds) for the energies which are called require/dwell only in that kind of atmosphere.
-Now one gentleman refused to follow the strict discipline tantra requires, and exercising free will started the sadhna at his home.
-Slowly one after the other his whole family ended up in a crematorium.
-The energies create the environment they require.
-When called, they are bound to come.
-With no one remaining in the house, the house itself became shamshaan , vacant of all beings living, so this is what the dos and don'ts in Tantra stand for.
-One has to adhere to rules; a small mistake can create havoc in your life, and the actions and their reactions are irreversible.

 The Panch Makaras

-- Madya which literally means wine or intoxication actually stands for the nectar which drips from bindu visarg when deeper practices and pranayamas are performed.
+Madya which literally means wine or intoxication actually stands for the nectar which drips from bindu visarg when deeper practices and pranayamas are performed.

-- Matsya represents the movement of prana through Ida and Pingala nadis as a result of the practice of pranayamas.
+Matsya represents the movement of prana through Ida and Pingala nadis as a result of the practice of pranayamas.
 Ida and Pingala crisscross like the movement of fish, which stands for Matsya.
 They establish balance in the body for Kundalini, the serpent power to move in Sushumna nadi.

 By attainment of mudra and pranayama (Matsya), the nectar is obtained, winning over the desire (Mansa/Bali) induces the state of union or Maithuna, the ultimate objective of tantra/yoga, where no distinction remains between physical elements of nature.